samarabbas/temporal-documentation-legacy/docs/07_goclient/11_queries.md

 # Queries

 If a workflow execution has been stuck at a state for longer than an expected period of time, you might want to query the current call stack.
-You can use the Cadence CLI to perform this query.
+You can use the Temporal CLI to perform this query.
 For
 example:

 `cadence-cli --domain samples-domain workflow query -w my_workflow_id -r my_run_id -qt __stack_trace`

-This command uses `__stack_trace`, which is a built-in query type supported by the Cadence client library.
+This command uses `__stack_trace`, which is a built-in query type supported by the Temporal client library.
 You can add custom query types to handle queries such as querying the current state of a workflow, or querying how many activities the workflow has completed.
 To do this, you need to set up a query handler using `workflow.SetQueryHandler`.